pantaleoflavio/cinema_webapp_frontend/README.txt

 # How to Run #
 Since this project is currently focused on the frontend, there are no specific steps required for setup.
 Simply open the HTML files in a web browser to view and interact with the web application.
+Be sure to include the Owl Carousel Dependencies.

-For future backend implementation, detailed setup instructions will be provided.
+For future backend implementation, detailed setup instructions will be provided (Already started here: https://github.com/pantaleoflavio/cinemaAppFS .
+It been rebuilt from scratch the whole Frontend Structure).

 The project need obviously an implementation, like the pages of the navbar, the modals, a dynamically creation of the Movie pages (with PHP), a Database.